espocrm/documentation/docs/administration/commands.md

 bin/command app-info
 ```

-With this command you can get some information about application (container services, binding, jobs).
+With this command you can get some information about the application (container services, binding, jobs).